 Most high schools encourage students to do volunteer work.
 This is an excellent opportunity for the Selectively Mute teen to gain self-confidence.
-It’s a great avenue for them to gain valuable skills in a field they may be interested in pursing later in life.
-As the teen gets involved in serving in the community it helps foster independence and develop self-esteem as they become confident with their new skills.
+It’s a great avenue for them to gain valuable skills in a field they may be interested in pursuing later in life.
+As the teen gets involved in serving in the community, it helps foster independence and develop self-esteem as they become confident with their new skills.
 Most organizations and businesses welcome teen volunteers as they sponsor specific programs just for them.
-The younger you start the more experience you gain.
-Teens can volunteer during the summer months, after school for a couple hours a week or during the winter/spring breaks.
-Volunteering is a great way to get out in the work force and explore different careers before obtaining employment in a field they may not like.
+The younger you start, the more experience you gain.
+Teens can volunteer during the summer months, after school for a couple of hours a week, or during the winter/spring breaks.
+Volunteering is a great way to get out in the workforce and explore different careers before obtaining employment in a field they may not like.

 Some ideas for contact include:

-Hospitals – Teens can volunteer on the nursing floors or other area of interest like radiology, lab, etc. You can ask to work on a specific floor.
+- Hospitals.
+Teens can volunteer on the nursing floors or other areas of interest like radiology, lab, etc. You can ask to work on a specific floor.

 Be creative and call any business or organization in your area to see if they participate in teen volunteers.